LONNA BLAIS, CIH

 LEE MARCHESSAULT, CUSA, CUSP

 Lee Marchessault, CUSA, CUSP, is the President of Workplace Safety Solutions, Inc. He started his career in the Electric Industry in 1978 at a 100-year-old hydro power station then worked in metering and as a substation maintenance electrician.
 After nearly 20 years in the field, he became the Safety Manager for the power company.
 Lee is a licensed Electrician and has a BS from Johnson State College.
 Now, a safety consultant, he specializes in Electrical Safety.
 He is an instructor for the OSHA Training Institute Regions 1 with responsibility for electrical standards programs.
 Over the past 20 years, Lee has written numerous articles in national publications and continues to present electrical safety topics for International venues.
 He is on the Electrical Committee for NFPA, ASTM F18 Committee, and an active member with other organizations including ASSP, IP-USOLN, NEPPA, ECNE, and NSC Utilities Division.

 DAVID C. MAY, SC.D., CIH, PE

-David is Assistant Professor in the Safety Studies Program at Keene State College where he teaches industrial hygiene and OSHA related courses.
+David retired as Assistant Professor in the Safety Studies Program at Keene State College where he taught industrial hygiene and OSHA related courses.
 He spent 29 years employed by the Occupational Safety and Health Administration, much of which was as Area Director of the Concord, New Hampshire area office.
 He is also Principal of Concord Cymorth, LLC, a small research/consulting firm.

 STEVEN MYERS, CFI